pbrisbin/pbrisbin.com/_posts/2010-01-12-automounting.md

-I find one well-known stage is *how can I automount my USB drives?* This usually comes early on as a new Arch user ditches GNOME or KDE in favor of something lighter, something more minimalistic, something he can actually be proud to show off in the screenshot thread.
+I find one well-known stage is *how can I automount my USB drives?* This usually comes early on as a new Arch user ditches GNOME or KDE in favor of something lighter, something more minimalistic, something they can actually be proud to show off in the screenshot thread.
 Well, ditch the DE and you lose all those nifty little automagical tools, like gnome-volume-manager and the like.